RyanPatty/11ty-portfolio/src/posts/2022-12-13-handling-data-with-python.md

 A software company has a popular mobile app which has generated some user feedback data in the form of over 6000 user reviews.
 Management wants you to derive new requirements from the user  reviews.
 You can manually read and sort each piece of data, or you can find your own solution.
-The goal is to improve the app with the new requirements derived from the data.
+The goal is to improve the app with the new requirements derived from the data

-###Solution:
+### Solution: